pradeep3sep/interviewquestion/README WriteBased.md

 JSON.stringify([null])         // '[null]'
 JSON.stringify([undefined])    // '[null]'
 ```
-This difference might create troubles if there are missing alignments between client and server.
-It might be helpful to enforce using only one of them.

 You are asked to implement `undefinedToNull()` to return a copy that has all undefined replaced with null.